-- Is understanding always the ultimate goal? - Are there times when mere knowledge is sufficient?

-I don't need to understand atmospheric science or weather prediction.
-I just need basic knowledge to determine if I should take an umbrella with me.
+- Is understanding always the ultimate goal? - Are there times when mere knowledge is sufficient? - I don't need to understand atmospheric science or weather prediction.
+I just need basic knowledge to determine if I should take an umbrella with me. - Data, information, and knowledge are key ingredients in developing understanding. - Need to manage all, appropriately.